life

 First Datadog Dashboard

-The business impact?
+The impact?
 A 40% improvement in our scout-reception KPIs!

 Oh, and the team received the Best Project Team Award at the BizReach Awards 2023.
 Look at the size of the team!
 The memories of that project are still fresh, and the award ceremony—a reminder of how collective effort and innovation can lead to extraordinary results.